How to Prevent and Get Rid of Squash Vine Borers

 Found throughout the eastern United States, squash vine borers typically attack squash, zucchini, pumpkins, and various types of gourds.
 They prefer Hubbard squash and are not as fond of butternut squash.
 Other cucurbits, like cucumbers and melons, are not usually targeted.

-The borers overwinter in soil as pupae in cocoons.
+The borers overwinter in the soil as pupae in cocoons.
 When the adult moths emerge in early to mid-summer, they lay eggs singly or in small groups at the base of plant stems.
 The eggs will hatch within 1 to 2 weeks of being laid.
 The larvae will then bore into stems to feed for about 2 to 4 weeks; sometimes, they may also bore into the fruit.
 In northern areas of North America, there is usually only one generation per year; in southern areas, there may be 2 generations.

 Start early!
 If caught after the eggs hatch, it may be too late.
 Controlling the squash vine borer is mainly about prevention.